practicalli/clojure/docs/clojure-cli/projects/hotload-in-project.md

 ```

-## Clojure LSP snippets
+??? rich-comment-hotload snippets

-[Snippets provided by Clojure LSP](https://clojure-lsp.io/features/#snippets) include `rich-comment-hotload`, to add a rich comment block with a require for `clojure.tools.deps.alpha` and an `add-libs` expression, making it very quick to add this code.
+    [Practicalli Clojure LSP Config](/clojure/clojure-editors/clojure-lsp/practicalli-snippets/) includes the `rich-comment-hotload` snippet which adds a rich comment block with a require for `clojure.tools.deps.alpha` and an `add-libs` expression, making it very quick to add this code.

     `deps-maven` and `deps-git` snippets help ensure the correct syntax is used for the `add-libs` expression for each library dependency to be added.

 ## Hotload Example